dhunt84971/cslogix/README.md

 ## Acknowledgments

-This library is a C# port of [pylogix](https://github.com/dmroeder/pylogix) by Dustin Roeder.
-Special thanks to the pylogix contributors for their excellent work on the original Python implementation.
+This project is a direct C# port of the original pylogix project maintained by Dustin Roeder.
+We thank the maintainer and all contributors to the original repository for their work and for making the project available under the Apache License, Version 2.0.

+This project is an independent derivative work and is not affiliated with or endorsed by the original maintainer or contributors.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the APache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Contributing